Moist and delicious, smothered in our secret sauce, this meatloaf recipe tastes like home. This is our favorite recipe with ground beef!

-This meatloaf recipe is the best meatloaf you’ll ever make!
-I like to make two meatloafs at once and freeze the second one for an easy dinner later.
+This meatloaf recipe with crackers is the best meatloaf you’ll ever make!
+I like to make two pans of meatloaf at once and freeze the second or an easy dinner later.

 Meatloaf Recipe Ingredients

 - Ground beef – If you want a moist meatloaf, make sure not to use a super lean beef.
 The more fat in the meat, the more flavorful and moist it will be.

 - Onion – Onion also helps keep your meatloaf recipe moist.
 We like to grate the onion and mix it with the wet ingredients.
 If you’re unable to grate your onion, then you’ll want to saute it first in a little bit of oil or butter.